Sitefinity/Telerik.Sitefinity.Samples.RealEstate/README.md

 ### Prerequisites

-You need to attach the database backeup files to your SQL Server.
+You need to attach the database backup files to your SQL Server.
 To do this:

 1. In SQL Management Studio, open the context menu of _Databases_ and click _Attach..._
 2. Click the _Add..._ button and navigate to the _SitefinityWebApp_ -> *App_Data* folder.